The Clear Edge

 Felix completed the audit in 4 hours.
 Tier 3 identified.

-Most founders delay transition notifications for weeks.
-That’s expensive.
-Every week delayed = 14 hours more of below-rate delivery.
+Most founders delay transition notifications for weeks, which is expensive.
+Every week you delay, you add 14 more hours of below-rate delivery.

 Step 1: Draft Transition Email (1 hour)